spettye/StockPortfolio/README.md

 4. Generate Portfolio Report (report).
 5. Search for a company profile (search).
 6. Search for a company ticker symbol (ticker).

+When the users of the application generate a portfolio report, they are also provided with bar and pie graphs that help them understand their stock portfolio better.

+## Future Additions

+While we have been happy with the work we put into the application, there are features which we were interested in adding into our application as well.
+However, as this was primarily a course project with a duration of 1.5 months, we were able only able to implement the fundamental features into our application.
+A list of possible future features that will be implemented into our application include:

+1. Tracking performance (daily as well as historical)
+2. Rebalancing (Obtaining original weightings of assets over time)
+3. Portfolio optimization (generating the minimum variance portfolio)
+4. Risk-adjusted metrics (Sharpe Ratio, Alpha, etc.)
+5. Portfolio Fundamentals (Beta, P/E Ratio, Dividend Yield, etc.)
+6. Graphing abilities (Correlation Heatmaps, etc.)
+7. Geographical and industry exposure8.Reporting abilities (generate and automated daily fund report)
+8. Adding filters so that users of the application only see options they are interested in.

+If you have ideas that you think will improve our application, please leave us a feature request and we will get to work on it after careful evaluation.